 He also taught me about the hidden side of love.

-He was the last person I was vulnerable with, before understanding that complete vulnerability is anything but strength.
+our paths with someone can become these tangled, knotted messes.
+He was the last person I was vulnerable with, before understanding that complete, stupid vulnerability is anything but strength.
 It’s you losing to yourself, to your dragon, to your inner goddess.
 To him.
 To life.

 Being yourself isn’t about being your weakest self.

 It wasn’t about starting over, it was more about the silence.
 That moment of perfect silence that you share with your dragon, both on the same side, no one trying to split anyone’s head open to decide who rules your world next.
 You look at him and see how terrifying and strange and beautiful you could have been, something not everyone knows how to love.
 You wonder if that’s why they don’t love you, but then you remember you’re not there yet.
 You still have to develop this leathery toughness and grow some thorns on your back – like the ones on those hip denim jackets – but you gain strength from him with every breath you take, together, quietly, contemplating the city lights from your top floor window.
 Things seem so sharp and the world seems so fresh and you begin to like who you are, or who you might be.
 You see the life in brighter shades even without having transcended into another dimension, one with better coffee and longer nights.